ms-ati/docile/README.md

 ## Features

-  1.  method lookup falls back from the DSL object to the block's context
+  1. Method lookup falls back from the DSL object to the block's context
-  2.  local variable lookup falls back from the DSL object to the block's context
+  2. Local variable lookup falls back from the DSL object to the block's context
-  3.  instance variables are from the block's context only
+  3. Instance variables are from the block's context only
-  4.  nested dsl evaluation
+  4. Nested DSL evaluation, correctly chaining method and variable handling from the inner to the outer DSL scopes

 ## Installation